Home

 Pigs were originally slaughtered in the Fall and early Winter months, just as apples and pears were being harvested.
 That is why you'll find many pork recipes that include these fruits.
 Despite the fact that pork is now available year around, these pork recipes are still very popular in North America.

-If you have read through other material on this website, you have discovered that I am a proponent of natural products (fruits, vegetables, beef, chicken, eggs, etc.).
+If you have read through other material on this website, you have discovered that I am a proponent of natural products (fruits, vegetables, beef, chicken, etc.).
 I feel the same about pork.
 Whenever I can find natural (even better, organic) product, I buy it.

 Natural pork products contain no artificial ingredients and are no more than minimally processed (smoked, for example).
-No articial ingredients, no preservatives and no hormones added to the natural product (no nitrates, for example).
+No artificial ingredients, no preservatives and no hormones added to the natural product (no nitrates, for example).

 A recent study in America indicates that at least 65% of the population feels as I do.
 This trend is growing rapidly.
-Even WalMart is beginning to add natural and/or organic foods into some of their stores!

 The problem to date has been the cost of the preferred product.
 Demand outstrips supply.
 But with more and more farmers and ranchers returning to raising product naturally, I hope to see a reduction in price.